 permanent exhibit - Oil: Black Gold or

 Constructed by L.O.
 Bouquin Co. for a group of local investors, the Grand Opening of the theater was held March 4, 1929.
 The theater seated 500 on the balcony (admission 25 cents) and 960 on the first floor (admission 50 cents).
 There were also 60 deluxe seats in the loge, part of the balcony next to the stage.
 Falling on hard times a few years later, it was mortgaged to local banks and reopened.
-Warner Brothers purchased the building around 1942 and it closed for the final time in the early 1970s.
+Warner Brothers purchased the building around 1942 and it closed for the final time in the late 1960s.

 bottom of page